Robert Drury (sailor)

 Robert Drury (born 1687; died between 1743 and 1750) was an English sailor on the Degrave who was shipwrecked at the age of 17 on the island of Madagascar.
-He would be trapped there for fifteen years.
+He was trapped there for fifteen years.

-Upon returning to England, a book allegedly recounting his memoirs would be published in his name in 1729.
-Though it was an instant success, the credibility of the details in the book would be put into question by later historians.
+Upon returning to England, a book allegedly recounting his memoirs was published in his name in 1729.
+Though it was an instant success, the authenticity of the book would be questioned by later historians.

 Modern scholars have proven though that many details in the book are authentic and that the story itself is one of the oldest written historical accounts of life in southern Madagascar during the 18th century.

 Early life

-Robert was born at Crutched Friars in the Tower Hamlets area of London, and later moved to the Old Jewry near Cheapside, where his father ran an Inn called The King's Head.
+Robert was born at Crutched Friars in the Tower Hamlets area of London and later moved to the Old Jewry near Cheapside, where his father ran an Inn called The King's Head.
 At the age of thirteen his father secured passage for him on the ship Degrave headed for India.